Yordan Alvarez Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the 19th-ranked team ERA among all MLB pitching staffs (4.63).
+- The Blue Jays have a 4.86 team ERA that ranks 22nd across all league pitching staffs.

-- Blue Jays pitchers combine to give up 24 total home runs at a clip of 1.5 per game (third-most in the league).
+- The Blue Jays surrender the second-most home runs in baseball (26 total, 1.5 per game).

-- Gausman (1-1) gets the starting nod for the Blue Jays in his fourth start of the season.
-He has a 1.35 ERA in 20 2/3 innings pitched, with 25 strikeouts.
+- Bassitt gets the start for the Blue Jays, his fourth of the season.
+He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.

-- In his last appearance on Wednesday against the Detroit Tigers, the right-hander went eight innings, allowing three earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Thursday against the Detroit Tigers, when he went six innings, surrendering two earned runs while allowing four hits.

+- The 34-year-old has put up a 7.63 ERA and 7 strikeouts per nine innings across three games this season, while giving up a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.